Water Mist System: What Is The Water Mist System In Fire Protection

 NOZZLE AND WATER TYPES

-Nozzles can be deluge type, water mist nozzle open all the time, and so when water flow to it, it will automatically go off, or automatic nozzles.
+Nozzles can be deluge type, water mist nozzle open all the time, and so when water flows to it, it will automatically go off, or automatic nozzles.
 So automatic nozzles would have a little thermal element in them, and when it gets heat to it, just like a sprinkler, it would burst and allow water to flow.

 Variance in the water supply sources.
 Most water mist systems use two things.
-They use stainless steel pipe, because don’t want it to rust in there.
+They use stainless steel pipe because don’t want it to rust in there.

 Any rust or particulate in the piping system will get to the nozzles and gum them up, and we don’t want that to happen, and then just use tap water because we don’t want the water to become corrosive as it sits there and waits for a fire to happen.

-When look at droplet sizes for water mist systems, one benchmark is that the droplets should be less than 1,000 microns in diameters.
+When looking at droplet sizes for water mist systems, one benchmark is that the droplets should be less than 1,000 microns in diameters.
 So for a system to be considered water mist, it has to have droplets smaller than 1,000 microns, which is the thickness of a dime.

 So most sprinkler systems have droplet sizes produced around 5,000 microns, and water mist is less than 1,000.

-Intermediate pressure water mist systems tend to produce around 300, maybe even 500 micron droplets, and then high pressure systems around 50, maybe to 100, 150 microns in diameter.
+Intermediate pressure water mist systems tend to produce around 300, maybe even 500-micron droplets, and then high-pressure systems around 50, maybe to 100, 150 microns in diameter.

-So the concept with water mist is take a given volume of water and break it down into smaller and smaller packets.
-When we do that, we increase the surface area of that water available to be exposed to the heat of the fire, so it can do some certain things.
+So the concept with water mist is to take a given volume of water and break it down into smaller and smaller packets.
+When we do that, we increase the surface area of that water available to be exposed to the heat of the fire, so it can do certain things.

 WHY WATER MIST SYSTEM?

-The NFPA 750 defines three pressure regions for water mist-generating technologies: low, intermediate and high pressure systems.
+The NFPA 750 defines three pressure regions for water mist-generating technologies: low, intermediate and high-pressure systems.